respeaker/mic_array/README.md

    git submodule update
    cd snowboy/swig/Python
-   sudo apt-get install python-dev libatlas-base-dev swig           # requiremetns to compile snowboy echo 'from snowboydetect import *' > __init__.py     # create __init__.py for a python module cd ../../..                                          # chang to the root directory of the repository ln -s snowboy/swig/Python snowboydetect
+   sudo apt-get install python-dev libatlas-base-dev swig           # requiremetns to compile snowboy make                                                 # if got an error of swig3.x.x, edit the Makefile and disable the swig version check. echo 'from snowboydetect import *' > __init__.py     # create __init__.py for a python module cd ../../..                                          # chang to the root directory of the repository ln -s snowboy/swig/Python snowboydetect